 • How did your last dives go?
 What would help you to improve them?

-2. Next, the Pro will watch you with set up your dive gear.
+2. Next, the Pro will watch you set up your dive gear.
 It’s easy to forget how things fit together – especially if you are using rental gear which may be a different brand to what you’ve used previously.
-Remember that the PADI Professional is there to help, so don’t be afraid to ask about anything you are not sure of.
+Remember that the PADI Professional is there to help, so don’t be afraid to ask about anything you are unsure of.
+If you are struggling to recall what goes where, you can also ask your PADI Professional to give you a demonstration to jog your memory.

-3. Pre-dive safety checks (buddy checks) come next.
+3. Pre-dive safety checks (a.k.a. buddy checks) come next.
 Can you remember BWRAF (BCD, Weights, Releases, Air and Final okay)?
 Try using the saying ‘Breakfast With Rice And Fish’ or ‘Big Whales Really Are Fast’ as an easy way to recall the correct order.
+Your PADI Professional may also have some other examples to help you!

-4. Ascents and Descents – You’ll be reminded of the procedures for both the five-point descent and the five-point ascent over deeper water.
+4. During the review session on ascents and descents, you’ll be reminded of the procedures for both the five-point descent (S-O-R-T-E-D = Signal, Orientation, Regulator, Time, Elevate the BCD hose and Descend) and the five-point ascent (S-T-E-L-A = Signal, Time, Elevate the BCD hose, Look up, and Ascend) over deeper water.

 5. Next up is mask clearing and mask removal and replacement.
-Even the best fitting masks will leak from time to time.
-It only takes a stray hair underneath the silicone seal, or simply smiling can cause water to enter your mask.
-For this reason, you’ll review the mask skills that you covered during your PADI Open Water Diver course.
+Even the best-fitting masks will leak from time to time.
+It only takes a stray hair underneath the silicone seal, or even just smiling to cause water to enter your mask.
+For this reason, you’ll review the mask skills that you covered during your PADI Open Water Diver course, including a partial mask flood and clear, full flood and clear, and finally mask removal and replacement.

-6. Buoyancy control is essential for diver safety and comfort, so you’ll review your buoyancy skills, including neutral buoyancy, hovering and swimming underwater while maintaining your buoyancy.
+6. Buoyancy control is essential for diver safety and comfort, so you’ll review your buoyancy skills, including neutral buoyancy, hovering, and swimming underwater while maintaining your buoyancy.
+If you are unsure of the amount of weight you need, this is a great opportunity to ask your PADI Professional to assess your weights and weight placement.

-7. The final skill set you’ll cover is Alternate Air Source Ascents.
+8. The final skill set you’ll cover is Alternate Air Source Ascents.
 This ensures that you are well prepared should an out-of-air situation occur.
+During this skill, you will take your buddy’s or PADI Professional’s alternate air source and ascend.
+You will also act as a donor with your buddy or PADI Professional taking your alternate air source and ascending.

-8. Based on the pre-dive discussions and your PADI’s Pro’s observation of how you complete the skills he or she may have you practice additional skills.
+9. Based on the pre-dive discussions and your PADI’s Pro’s observation of how you complete the skills above, he or she may have you practice additional skills.
 Don’t hesitate to use this time to ask for more practice or review if you feel you would benefit from it.

 ReActivate certification card